gardhr/cosi/README.md

 A cross-platform ES5 Javascript (ECMA 262/2015) native runtime C library, virtual machine, and interpreter.
 Interfaces with most of the ISO C standard API including all of the familiar favorites like NULL, stdin/stdout, INT_MAX, etc. Not to mention...C pointers right from Javascript!
 Powered by the MuJS Javascript engine.

-A cross-platform ES5 Javascript native runtime C library and interpreter.
-Interfaces with most of the ISO C standard API, including all of the familiar favorites like NULL, stdin/stdout, INT_MAX, etc. Plus...C pointers right from Javascript!
-Powered by the [MuJS](https://mujs.com) Javascript engine.

 ## Installation

 No installation required.